JanHerca/urantiapedia/output/wikijs/en/article/606/Vol8_4.md

 ## On Our Journey Inward

-_The URANTIA Book_ of ten speaks about our universe career as an ascent or upward climb, but adds as a clarification that in reality it is a journey inward. ([UB 32:3.11](/en/The_Urantia_Book/32#p3_11))
+_The URANTIA Book_ of ten speaks about our universe career as an ascent or upward climb, but adds as a clarification that in reality it is a journey inward. (<a id="a180_158"></a>[UB 32:3.11](/en/The_Urantia_Book/32#p3_11))

 As I stood pondering about this one day while washing the dishes, which is a good time for such reflections, I could see several meanings of this inward movement.

 The first one is the long, long road to Paradise, the very centre and the master pattern of all universal material reality, the personal residence of the Universal Father.
 Geographically seen, that certainly is a journey inward and something to really look forward to.
-However Paradise is a long way into the future and as a Mighty Messenger points out on [UB 32:3.6](/en/The_Urantia_Book/32#p3_6) of _The URANTIA Book_: “The farther down the scale of life we go, the more difficult it becomes to locate, with the eye of faith, the invisible Father.”
+However Paradise is a long way into the future and as a Mighty Messenger points out on <a id="a184_356"></a>[UB 32:3.6](/en/The_Urantia_Book/32#p3_6) of _The URANTIA Book_: “The farther down the scale of life we go, the more difficult it becomes to locate, with the eye of faith, the invisible Father.”
 To compensate for their limited concept of Him, the Father has established a sevenfold approach to Deity for His evolutionary creatures.

 The Creator Son is the first step in our sevenfold approach to the Universal Father.
 Jesus said to Thomas at the farewell discourse: “I am the way, the truth, and the life.
 No man goes to the Father except through me.
 All who find the Father, first find me.
-If you know me, you know the way to the Father.” ([UB 180:3.7](/en/The_Urantia_Book/180#p3_7))
+If you know me, you know the way to the Father.” (<a id="a186_308"></a>[UB 180:3.7](/en/The_Urantia_Book/180#p3_7))

 [Read more](/en/article/Madeline_Noordzy/On_Our_Journey_Inward)